ergest/sql_patterns/Book/chap3.md

 # Chapter 3: Query Composition
 In this chapter we're going to see how **modularity**, one of the most important system design principles applies to SQL.
-You will learn how to compose queries as a series of independent, simple "modules" whether they are
+You will learn how to compose queries as a series of independent, simple "modules" whether they are CTEs, views, user defined functions (UDFs) and so on.

-This pattern will help you solve very complex queries by systematically decomposing them into simpler ones.
+Every complex system is made up of simple, self contained elements that can be designed, developed and tested independently.
+And that means you can take very complex queries and systematically break them down into much simpler elements.

 > **Definition**:
 > A module is a unit whose elements are tightly connected to themselves but weakly connected to other units.